 The XMPP Council is the technical steering group that approves XMPP Extension Protocols.
 The Council is governed by the XSF Bylaws and XEP-0001, as augmented by various policies and procedures.
 The Council is elected by the members of the XMPP Standards Foundation each year in the autumn.
 In the interest of transparency, chatroom logs and mailing list archives are available (anyone can subscribe to the mailing list, but only Council members can post).

-Philipp got involved in XMPP via the psyced server in 2004.
-This lead him to author a number of specifications related to server-to-server connections.
+Philipp got involved in XMPP via the psyced server in 2004, which led him to author a number of specifications related to server-to-server connections.
+He works at &yet where he is rebuilding the talky.io videochat service using a combination of Jingle and WebRTC.

 Kevin Smith (Chair)

-Kevin Smith is Chair of the XMPP Council for 2013-2014, reprising his role from 2008-2013, having previously served as a Council member for 2006-2008.
-Kev is now working on the open-source Swift XMPP client, and was formerly the project leader on Psi.
-Kev’s day job is for Isode Ltd where he coordinates XMPP activity.
+Kevin Smith is Chair of the XMPP Council for 2014-2015, reprising his role from 2008-2014, having previously served as a Council member for 2006-2008.
+Kev works at Isode where he’s responsible for the M-Link server, other XMPP projects and work on the open-source Swift XMPP client.
+He was formerly the project leader on Psi.
 Kevin is also the author of several XMPP extensions and co-authored XMPP: The Definitive Guide.

 Lance has worked on several XMPP client/component libraries since 2010, including SleekXMPP.
 Lance works at &yet where he has been focusing on improving the experience of developing with XMPP in the browser, which has resulted in the new stanza.io library.
 With the recent introduction